Pancreatic cancer is one of the leading causes of cancer deaths and is often viewed by doctors and patients alike as a veritable death sentence.

 4) A final group of patients are resistant to standard chemotherapeutics and should be considered for experimental therapies as early as possible.

-We offer a functional profiling test that measures, in the laboratory, how your cancer cells respond to drugs BEFORE you receive.
-Your cancer is as unique as your fingerprint.
-This test helps select the most effective and least toxic drug regimen for your cancer.
+We offer a functional profiling test that measures, in the laboratory, how your pancreatic cancer cells respond to various drugs BEFORE you receive them.

 Call us today at 1-800-542-4357 to see how the Nagourney Cancer Institute can help you identify the most effective pancreatic cancer treatment based on your unique tumor makeup.